Health and Social Care BSc (Hons)

 This module will support you in firming up employment prospects; job seeking, application processing and interview skills.

 The way this course is designed is with employability in mind.
-That’s why the modules all have a direct relation to the everyday practical duties that are required by the sectors.
-Placements are also built in the course to expose you to the sectors' work demands and to link theory to practice.
+That’s why the modules all are directly applicable to the everyday practical duties that are required by the sectors.
+Placements are built in to the course to expose you to the sectors' work demands and to link theory learnt to the work environment.
 This degree will prepare you for a variety of roles relating to health and social care.
-You'll be equipped to seek employment as administrators in the sector, seek further specialist qualifications or a registerable qualification.
+You'll be equipped to seek employment as managers and administrators in the sector, seek further study or go on to complete a professionally registered qualification.